 January 25, 2013

-Here's what I did.
-Take apart your frame, and disassemble all of the pieces.
+First, take apart your frame, and disassemble all of the pieces.

-Then, I gathered my supplies: sequins, paper, ribbon, and hotglue.
+Next, I gathered my supplies: sequins, paper, ribbon, and hotglue.

-Here's a tip: hotglue your sequins on first.
+Hotglue your sequins on first.
 Start from the bottom row and then work your way up, overlapping from left to right, and overlapping each layer vertically.

 Then, cut stripes of paper (I used an exacto knife) to fit the next row.
 Glue those on as well.
 This will cover up parts of your last row of sequins and make a nice clean line.